Q: What is Responsible Computing™?

 A: Responsible Computing is a systemic approach addressing current and future challenges in computing, including sustainability, ethics, and professionalism.
 It stems from the belief that we need to start thinking about technology differently, in terms of its impact on people and the planet.

-A: Responsible Computing (RCTM) is a membership consortium for technology organizations that provides a framework for setting responsible corporate policies.
+A: Responsible Computing is a membership consortium for technology organizations that provides a framework for setting responsible corporate policies.
 We help our members commit and adhere to responsible computing values in key areas pertaining to infrastructure, code development, and social impact.
+To become a member, you can sign up here.

-A: The RC framework provides a holistic approach that enables members to work together across multiple organizations.
-RC brings together leading organizations across industries to collaborate and exchange ideas with peers and amplify the impact that IT leaders have on the future of computing.
+A: The Responsible Computing framework provides a holistic approach that enables members to work together across multiple organizations.
+Responsible Computing brings together leading organizations across industries to collaborate and exchange ideas with peers and amplify the impact that IT leaders have on the future of computing.

-A: The Manifesto is a public document that defines the values of RC and commits our members to adhering to these values.
+A: The Manifesto is a public document that defines the values of Responsible Computing and commits our members to adhering to these values.
 By signing the Manifesto, an organization commits to shaping its IT systems’ architectures to adhere to responsible computing values.

-A: RC is organized around a framework that focuses on 6 domains of responsible computing.
+A: Responsible Computing is organized around a framework that focuses on 6 domains of responsible computing.
 They include three areas of social needs: Impact, Systems, and Data Usage; and three areas of business output: data center, infrastructure, and code.
-RC provides IT organizations with goals and a responsible computing implementation approach for each.
+Responsible Computing provides IT organizations with goals and a responsible computing implementation approach for each.

-A: RC’s reach is intentionally broad, spanning Consumer, Financial Services, Travel & Transport, Insurance, Government, Energy, Environment & Utilities, Telco & Media, and Industrial verticals.
+A: Responsible Computing’s reach is intentionally broad, spanning Consumer, Financial Services, Travel & Transport, Insurance, Government, Energy, Environment & Utilities, Telco & Media, and Industrial verticals.
 It addresses a cross-section of industries because they are facing the same issues at different stages.

-Q: What are the benefits of RC membership?
+Q: What are the benefits of Responsible Computing membership?

 A: Member resources such as Engagement Methodologies and Sustainable Maturity Models yield results that can influence go-to-market solutions and strategies that impact an organization’s bottom line.
 Additionally, members have the ability to pool their assets when developing corporate responsibility strategies.
 They can influence the direction of the industry through research and collaboration with industry experts to determine best practices, requirements development, technology adoption, and development of disruptive solutions.